teaching-data-science/intro2ml/chapters/chapter07.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter07-05-tuning-trainingvalidationtesting"> The simplest method to achieve an untouched test set is a 3-way split: a learner is first trained on the "training set" and then evaluated on the "validation set."
-After selecting the best model, the joint set (training+validation) will be trained again and the performance will be evaluated on the "test set." </a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter07-05-tuning-trainingvalidationtesting"> The simplest method to achieve an untouched test set is a 3-way split: the models are first learned on the "training set" and then evaluated and compared on the "validation set."
+After selecting the best model, the performance will be evaluated on the "test set." </a>
   </p>
 </section>